dsteyn44/kingsofasgard-ms1/README.md

 ![mock-up](readme-files/mock-up.png)

 This is essentially a website for a real nordic melodic death metal band in Sweden call "King of Asgård" - with a bit if a twist.
 Since most death metal bands are pretty much the same; why should someone listen to their music?
 What does their music give of value?
 What besides the music keeps their fans coming back?
-In this case I try to anser that with a narrative or storyline of the King of Asgård that comes down and lands on earth to start a death Metal band.
+In this case I try to answer that with a narrative or storyline of the King of Asgård that comes down and lands on earth to start a death Metal band.
 He meets the band members in a bar in a small Swedish Town.
 The site would also include a page called "The Fanwall", which would serve as a social media platform for fans of all kinds of metal music and also fantasy fans perhaps.
 The site would also incorporate a little humour so that it is all not too serious.

 The story line would serve both fans of death metal (who would not necessily be fans of fantasy books )and fantasy fans (who would not necessrily be death metal fans).